The Internet of Everything and the Internet of Things: What’s What?

 Energy

 Energy consumption is probably one of the hottest issues of today’s world.
-While people all around the globe are looking for ways to reduce water loss and make their consumption smarter, IoT helps in achieving the solution by replacing traditional, labor-intensive work models with the one that takes advantage of smart technology.
+While people all around the globe are looking for ways to reduce water loss and make their consumption smarter, IoT helps in achieving that by replacing traditional, labor-intensive work models with the one that takes advantage of smart technology.
 Nevertheless, the Internet of Everything allows significantly increasing the efficiency of technological solutions by connecting the unconnected and providing valuable insights for further improvements.

 Smart water management and conservation solution created by Cisco for Israel’s largest municipal water utility is one of the best examples.
 Connecting the Supervisory control and data acquisition system with a GIS-enabled data management system, leak-detecting acoustic sensors, valve system, and ERP system, the IoE technology opened up space for the introduction of a cutting-edge Internet of Everything application that allows reducing non-revenue water loss and in this way ensure effective water conservation.

-The wrap-up
+The Wrap-up

 To conclude, let’s briefly go over the facts on IoT vs IoE.

-Emerline teams are open to both IoT and IoE projects and are ready to offer their strong expertise to companies willing to incorporate smart technologies into their businesses.
+Emerline teams are open to both IoT and IoE projects and are ready to offer strong expertise to companies willing to incorporate smart technologies into their businesses.
 Internet of Things and Internet of Everything solutions created by Emerline positively impact tens of companies operating across various industries, including healthcare, entertainment, energy, warehouse, retail, banking, etc.

 If you have any questions, we are always here to provide you with comprehensive answers.
 Just feel free to ask.